robertdebock/ansible-role-mssql/README.md

 And here is a more customised installation.
 This:
 - bootstraps a system, so Ansible can use it.
-- uses /dev/sdb1 for a new partition
+- uses /dev/sdb1 for a new partition.
 - runs (only) the installation, which excludes the repository setup.

 ```